 - This method is not available in org.hibernate.search.jpa.FullTextQuery. - The Elasticsearch implementation has poor performance when an offset has been defined (i.e. setFirstResult(int) has been called on the query before calling scroll()).
 This is because Elasticsearch does not provide such feature, thus Hibernate Search has to scroll through every previous result under the hood. - The Elasticsearch implementation allows only limited backtracking.
-Calling scrollableResults.setRowNumber(4) when currently positioned at index 1006, for example, may result in a SearchException being thrown, because only 1000 previous elements had been kept in memory.
-You may work this around by tweaking the property: hibernate.search.elasticsearch.scroll\backtracking\window\size (see Elasticsearch integration configuration). - The ScrollableResults will become stale and unusable after a given period of time spent without fetching results from Elasticsearch.
-You may work this around by tweaking two properties: hibernate.search.elasticsearch.scroll\timeout and hibernate.search.elasticsearch.scroll\fetch\size (see Elasticsearch integration configuration).
+Calling scrollableResults.setRowNumber(4) when currently positioned at index 1006, for example, may result in a SearchException being thrown, because only 1000 previous elements had been property: memory.
+You may work this around by tweaking hibernate.search.elasticsearch.scroll_backtracking_window_size (see Elasticsearch integration configuration). - The ScrollableResults will become stale and unusable after a given period of time spent without fetching results from Elasticsearch.
+You may work this around by tweaking two properties: hibernate.search.elasticsearch.scroll_timeout and hibernate.search.elasticsearch.scroll_fetch_size (see Elasticsearch integration configuration).
 Typically, you will solve timeout issues by reducing the fetch size and/or increasing the timeout limit, but this will also increase the performance hit on Elasticsearch.